Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 District 3

-A U.S. Air Force Plane in the Courtyard of the War Remnants Museum in Ho Chi Minh City
+Two U.S. Air Force airplanes in the courtyard of the War Remnants Museum in Ho Chi Minh City.

 My Favorite Hotels in District 3